NorfolkGreg/GregCustom/resources/ReadMe.txt

-For YouTube you find the required code by selecting the "Share" option on the desired video and then clicking on the "Embed" optio indicated with the "</>" icon.
+For YouTube you find the required code by selecting the "Share" option on the desired video and then clicking on the "Embed" option indicated with the grey "< >" icon.

 For Vimeo it's much the same.
 The Share option is indicated by a "Paper Dart" icon and the Embed code option by the